elixir-toniq/norm/README.md

 Norm is being actively worked on.
 Any contributions are very welcome.
 Here is a limited set of ideas that are coming soon.

-- [ ] Support generators for other primitive types (floats, etc.)
 - [ ] More streamlined specification of keyword lists.
-- [ ] selections shouldn't need a path if you just want to match all the keys in the schema
 - [ ] Support "sets" of literal values
 - [ ] specs for functions and anonymous functions
 - [ ] easier way to do dispatch based on schema keys